What to do if…

 -

-- Say: “My vehicle is stuck in [car wash tunnel / bay / barrier lane / car elevator].
-Please stop the system and tell me whether to stay in the vehicle.”
+- Say: “My vehicle is stuck in the car wash tunnel, wash bay, barrier lane, car elevator, or automated parking bay.
+Please stop the equipment and tell me whether to stay in the vehicle.”

 -

-- Ask the operator to confirm the system is stopped/secured before anyone approaches the vehicle.
+- Ask the operator to confirm the system is stopped and secured before anyone approaches the vehicle.

 -